 Suhr Reactive Load IR

-Availability: On Order, In Stock Soon!
+Availability: In Stock Now!

 As the name suggests, the new Suhr Reactive Load I.R. adds impulse response technology to the original Reactive Load!
 It comes preloaded with 16 Suhr speaker cabinet impulse responses captured by Celestion.
 Reactive Load I.R. is an open system, so you can load 3rd party impulse responses via the USB port.